 2. Does the problem occur when using webRTC, direct connection, or both?

-There are three options available when launching the Controller from the UniFi Cloud Access Portal.
-After clicking on a Controller in the main list, the Sites Overview panel will pop out with the different possibilities.
+There are three options available when launching the UniFi OS Console from the UniFi Remote Access Dashboard.
+After clicking on a UniFi OS Console in the main list, the Sites Overview panel will pop out with the different possibilities.
 When selecting the "Launch using Cloud" option, WebRTC is used.
-When selecting hostname or IP of Controller, a direct connection is used.
+When selecting hostname or IP of UniFi OS Console, a direct connection is used.
 Try creating the backup on both types of connections if possible.
 If the issue is persistent on both, move on to the next step.

 3. Check Server.log logging.